finos-labs/cafex/libs/cafex_desktop/README.md

-# CAFE-DESKTOP
+# CAFEX-DESKTOP

-CAFE-DESKTOP is a Python package that provides tools and utilities for desktop application testing.
+CAFEX-DESKTOP is a Python package that provides tools and utilities for desktop application testing.
 It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features

-CAFE-DESKTOP offers the following features:
+CAFEX-DESKTOP offers the following features:

 - **Window management:** Supports interaction with desktop application windows, including opening, closing, and switching between windows.
 - **Element interaction:** Provides methods to interact with desktop application elements, such as clicking, typing, and retrieving text.